Battle of the Saintes: Opposing fleets and officers

 The French had allies in the Spanish, who had 13 ships of the line at Cap‑Français on the island of San Domingo (Hispaniola).
 Together with transport ships, the Spanish had a considerable force of 24,000 men.
 They awaited the arrival of a further 10,000 French troops dispatched from Brest, under escort of five men-of-war, to further boost their strength.
 The plan was for Grasse's fleet, with at least 5,000 further troops, to unite with the Spanish at Cap‑Français, and from there to attack and capture the island of Jamaica with their conjoined armada of some 60 ships and 40,000 troops.

 Rodney had been in communication with de Grasse during March, organising the exchange of prisoners, who were conveyed by HMS Alert under Captain Vashon.
 The two officers had much mutual respect.
 Rodney's task was to intercept the French fleet en route to Cap‑Français.

 Grasse's vice admiral at the time was Louis-Philippe de Rigaud, Marquis de Vaudreuil.
 Third in command was Louis Antoine de Bougainville.
 The French flagship was the huge 104-gun Ville de Paris.
 The troops were under the command of the Marquis de Bouillé.
 The French fleet was also split into three squadrons: Grasse led the "Cornette Blanche;" Bougainville led the "Escadre Bleue;" and Vaudreuil as a second-in-command flew the mixed white and blue colours of the "Blanche et Bleue."

 Other British commanders included Captain Lord Robert Manners of HMS Resolution, Admiral William Cornwallis in command of HMS Canada, and HMS Monarch under the command of Captain Francis Reynolds.
 Other aristocrats present included Captain Lord Cranstoun, a supernumerary onboard Formidable.
 Sir Charles Douglas, a nephew of Charles Douglas, 3rd Duke of Queensberry, was Captain of the Fleet.
 Sir James Wallace was also present.
-Other commanders included Captains Blair, Buckner, Burnett, Charrington, Cornish, Dumaresq, Graves, Inglefield, Inglis, Knight, Parry, Saumarez, Savage, Symons, Truscott, Wilkinson, Williams, and Wilson.
+Other commanders included Captains Blair, Buckner, Burnett, Charrington, Cornish, Dumaresq, Graves, Inglefield, Inglis, Knight, Parrey, Saumarez, Savage, Symons, Truscott, Wilkinson, Williams, and Wilson.
 Frederick Thesiger, Acting Lieutenant on board Formidable, was appointed as Rodney's aide-de-camp shortly before the battle.